sahilbansal17/CSL216-Assignments/A4/README.md

 ### Test Cases
 Some test cases are provided in the **testCases** folder which have been extensively tested during the making of the simulator at each step.

+1. `testCases/test_A4_1.s` is for verifying that all the kinds of load instructions are working properly.

+2. `testCases/fact.s` is for verifying that function calls `bl` work properly.

+3. `testCases/sum_1_to_n.s` is the code given in **Assignment 1** without comments and modified to fit within memory limits.

+4. Other test cases are for verifying all other basic instructions.